mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 You can define the value of the environment variable (with the export command) in the file which is executed when the shell is started (the file format will be .zshrc, .bascrc or .profile according to the shell).

-It's simple to set up the enviroment variable value in [Heroku](https://devcenter.heroku.com/articles/config-vars) and [Fly.io](https://fly.io/docs/reference/secrets/#setting-secrets ) too.
+It's simple to set up the environment variable value in [Heroku](https://devcenter.heroku.com/articles/config-vars) and [Fly.io](https://fly.io/docs/reference/secrets/#setting-secrets ) too.

 **ATTENTION** If you want to keep GitHub Actions in working order you need to define the environment variable in the workflow configuration, see https://docs.github.com/en/actions/learn-github-actions/environment-variables.